Direct Line Group Transparency Statement on Modern Slavery 2020

-As an organisation, DLG takes its responsibilities seriously.
-We believe that doing the right thing builds trust, trust builds reputation and reputation builds value.
+As an organisation DLG takes its responsibilities seriously.
+We believe that doing the right thing builds trust, that trust builds reputation and reputation builds value.
 We support the aims of the Act and seek to ensure slavery and human trafficking do not feature in our business or supply chain.

-DLG does this through our Corporate Social Responsibility (“CSR”) Charter (see link.) which is overseen by the CSR Committee.
-The CSR Committee aims to help ensure we run our business in a responsible manner, and considers emerging social, environmental and ethical issues and opportunities.
+This is reflected through DLG’s purpose and sustainability strategy which is overseen by the Board and can be located on our website (see link).
+As part of the strategy, the Sustainability Committee aims to help ensure we run our business in a responsible manner, and considers emerging social, environmental and ethical issues and opportunities.

 Our Organisation’s Structure

 DLG is one of the leading providers of general insurance operating in the UK and through its number of well-known brands offers a range of general insurance products to customers.
 These brands include: Direct Line, Churchill, Privilege and our newest brand Darwin.
 DLG also offers insurance services for third party brands through its Partnerships division and for the commercial sector via its NIG and Direct Line for Business operations, in addition to its Rescue and Recovery offering via Green Flag.
 Further details of our organisation’s structure can be found on our website (see link).

 We apply a multi-brand, multi-product and multi-distribution channel business model to sell to retail customers and businesses.
 Products can be purchased online, including via price comparison websites, by phone and indirectly through our partners, and, in our commercial business, via brokers.

 Within our structure we employ approximately 10,000 people across multiple UK locations, in addition to our DLG Auto Services garage network which supports our Motor claims function through motor repairs.
 All direct employees of the Direct Line Group are paid a salary which exceeds the current National Living Wage.